noushinquazi/EventRadar/README.md

 ## Current Functionalities
 + View events on map of campus
-+ Modify time period of interest using a slider
++ Modify time period of interest using a slider (24 hr)
++ Select day of interest under slider
 + Add events to map
     + Tap plus icon on the right
     + Before the form shows up, *you must tap on the location of the event on